The Big Event! Offers on Paint, Flooring, Doors & more

 Wickes_Q2_Paint_Day_3_0486.jpg

-And there you have it; stunning wooden panelling that completely transforms your room.
+And there you have it - stunning wooden wall panelling that completely transforms your room.

 For more ideas, advice and DIY how-to guides, visit the inspiration hub; and share your #WithWickes project with us online.